-Degrees.-The Curricula offered by the College have been planned and developed to meet the needs of students who desire to become teachers, principals, supervisors, superintendents, and attendance officers in the public schools.
-Curricula are offered for the preparation of elementary teachers; for teachers of the special subjects of agriculture, art, commerce, health and physical education, industrial arts, music and vocational home economics; and for the preparation of high school teachers in fields of biology, chemistry, English, French, geography and geology, history, Latin, mathematics, and physics.
+Degrees.-The Curricula offered by the College have been planned and developed to meet the needs of students who desire to become teachers, principals, supervisors, superintendents, attendance officers in the public schools, etc. Curricula are offered for the preparation of elementary teachers; for teachers of the special subjects of agriculture, art, commerce, health and physical education, industrial arts, music, and vocational home economics; and for the preparation of high school teachers in fields of biology, chemistry, English, French, geography and geology, history, Latin, mathematics, physics, and Spanish.
 These curricula lead to the baccalaureate degrees and the Master of Arts degree with right of certification.

-The Bachelor of Arts Degree is conferred upon students who major in art, English, French, geography and geology, history, Latin, music, and social science.
+The Bachelor of Arts Degree is conferred upon students who major in art, English, French, geography and geology, history, Latin, music, social science, and Spanish.

-The Bachelor of Science Degree is conferred upon students who major in agriculture, biology, chemistry, commerce, elementary education, health and physical education, home economics, industrial arts, mathematics, and physics.
+The Bachelor of Science Degree is conferred upon students who major in biology, chemistry, commerce, elementary education, health and physical education, home economics, industrial arts, mathematics, and physics.

-The Master of Arts Degree is conferred upon students who complete the graduate program designed to meet the needs of teachers, supervisors, and educational administrators.
+The Master of Arts Degree in Education is conferred upon students who complete the graduate program designed to meet the needs of teachers, supervisors, guidance counselors, educational administrators, etc.